kellenvu/kellenvu.github.io/_projects/3000 Bookmarklets.md

 **Purpose**: When viewing a Twitter feed (either your own feed or a user's timeline), this bookmarklet hides all of the reposts.

-**Usage**
 1. Go to your [Twitter home feed](https://twitter.com/home) or a user's profile.
-2. Click on this bookmarklet in your bookmarks bar.
+1. Click on this bookmarklet in your bookmarks bar.
-3. Any tweets that were reposted are now hidden (you might see them flash on screen for a bit before they disappear).
+1. Any tweets that were reposted are now hidden (you might see them flash on screen for a bit before they disappear).

 ---